HECO: Fully Homomorphic Encryption Compiler: Introduction

-\oursystem converts operations over vector elements into efficient SIMD operations in this paradigm.
-Emulating element-wise operations is highly inefficient in batched FHE, requiring expensive FHE operations.
-Instead, \oursystem employs a series of transformations and optimizations that aim to remove the need to operate over individual vector elements.
-We replace individual element-wise operations with SIMD operations, which requires introducing additional operations to maintain the consistency of the program.
-However, our transformations are carefully designed to allow us to optimize the resulting program further, eliminating the vast majority of introduced operations.
-In our evaluation, we show that \oursystem can match the performance of expert implementations, providing up to 3500x speedup over naive non-batched implementations.

-Beyond the contributions we present in this paper, we make our system available as an open-source project and we hope that \oursystem will help to advance the FHE development ecosystem. \oursystem decouples optimizations from front-end and back-end logic, allowing it to easily be extended for different languages, FHE libraries or accelerators, and novel optimizations as they emerge.
-We build \oursystem on top of the open-source MLIR framework~\cite{mlir}, which is rapidly establishing itself as the go-to tool for domain-specific compilers and opens up the possibility of exchanges of ideas and optimizations even beyond the FHE community.
+In our evaluation, we show that HECO can match the performance of expert implementations, providing up to 3500x speedup over naive non-batched implementations (c.f. \Cref{evaluation}).
+We open-source \oursystem and we hope that it will help to advance the FHE development ecosystem. \oursystem decouples optimizations from front- and back-end logic, allowing it to be easily extended to different languages, FHE libraries, accelerators, and novel optimizations as they emerge.